ma-nguyen/nlg-metric-card/README.md

 └── wiki/                       # Open-Ended Generation tests
 ```

 This project runs blind spot tests across three NLP tasks and automatically generates **metric cards** — LLM-written reports that analyse test results and provide in-depth insight into each metric's validity.
-To evaluate the usability of the automatically generated **metric cards** as pre-wrtitten metric cards, participants are tasked to create metric cards and evaluate those.
+To evaluate the usability of the automatically generated **metric cards** as pre-written metric cards, participants are tasked to create metric cards and evaluate those.

 ---